-Classes restart in September for kindergarten thru Bar/Bat Mitzvah.
+Classes restart on Tue, Sept 25 for kindergarten thru Bar/Bat Mitzvah.
 The younger children learn about Judaism, holidays, and blessings, through songs, crafts, and bible stories.
 The older children learn the same plus longer prayers, and they prepare for their Bar/Bat Mitzvah.
 Contact the office for more information.

 High Holiday Services 5779 / 2018